Generic Name: methylphenidate hydrochloride

 Circulation Problems in Fingers and Toes [Peripheral Vasculopathy, Including Raynaud's Phenomenon]

-- Instruct patients beginning treatment with Methylphenidate Hydrochloride Chewable Tablets about the risk of peripheral vasculopathy, including Raynaud's Phenomenon, and associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red.
+- Instruct patients beginning treatment with methylphenidate hydrochloride about the risk of peripheral vasculopathy, including Raynaud's Phenomenon, and associated signs and symptoms; fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red.

 - Instruct patients to report to their physician any new numbness, pain, skin color change, or sensitivity to temperature in fingers or toes.

-- Instruct patients to call their physician immediately with any signs of unexplained wounds appearing on fingers or toes while taking Methylphenidate Hydrochloride Chewable Tablets.
+- Instruct patients to call their physician immediately with any signs of unexplained wounds appearing on fingers or toes while taking methylphenidate hydrochloride.

 - Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.